fabrataz/KiCadFreerouteScript/README.md

 Place FreeRouting.jar (I use this version 38) in ~/Library/Preferences/kicad

 In Pcbnew, under Tools -> External Plugins there should now be a Freeroute entry (If not, click the “Refresh Plugins” entry and try again).

-On nightlies(Or 5.1 when it releases), you can also go into the Preferences and under Action Plugins, you can set the plugin to show directly on the toolbar.
+On v5.1, you can also go into the KiCad->Preferences menu and under Action Plugins, you can set the plugin to show directly on the toolbar.

 Now, the workflow for using this:

 Export DSN (File -> Export -> Specctra DSN…) using the default filename for your PCB (board.kicad_pcb would be board.dsn, for example).